timabell/timwise.co.uk/_posts/2020-09-17-cosmosdb-emulator-on-linux.md

 1. Grab a Windows VM, install the emulator.
 2. Copy the emulator SSL cert to the host.
 3. Map the ports.
-4. Redirect the VM ip back to localhost with iptables.
+4. Redirect the VM IP back to localhost with iptables.

 ## Steps